minasman/Fast_Food_Nutrition/README.md

 ## Usage

-Once installed, cd into Fast_Food_Nutrition folder and execute ruby bin/ff_nutrition from the main folder on your terminal.
+Once installed, the lines below will run the gem:

+    require 'Fast_Food_Nutrition'
+    Welcome.new.intro

 User will select a restaurant from the list supplied, then choose a category, then choose and item.
 The nutrition information for the item will be returned.
 User will have to option to search for another item or end the program.

 ## Development